prokopto-dev/fabric-plus/docs/_sources/index.rst.txt

 Contributing
 ------------

-Interested in contributing to Fabric-Plus?
+Interested in contributing to FabricPlus?
 Great!
 We have a guide for that!

 .. toctree::
     :maxdepth: 2